stecasta/lane-detection/writeup.md

 The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect on the work in a written report

 [//]: # (Image References)